sgadrat/nine-gine/doc/nine-gine.rst

 Nine-gine allows defining multi-layers animations.
 It means that each 8x8 sprite composing the meta-sprite has its own Z-Index which is used by the engine to flip sprites naturally.
 So if your character holds his weapon in the right hand, flipping the sprite keeps it on the right hand.

-An animation is defined by data about meta-sprites forming the animation, then it can be drawn on screen by the *animation_draw* routine
+An animation is defined by data about meta-sprites forming the animation.
+It can be instanciated in memory by an animation state, the state contains pointers to the animation data, its on-screen position and a counter to know which frame to draw.
+An animation state can be drawn on screen by the *animation_draw* routine

 Music